Pravesh1008/My-passion.md/basic function of spreadsheet.md

 Spreadsheet is a computer software program where user enter number and text into a table..
 Table has rows and column.

-**Dan Bricklin** a haward business schoolstudent is treated as the father of the electronic spreadsheet in 1978.
+**Dan Bricklin** a haward business school student is treated as the father of the electronic spreadsheet in 1978.

 # Some function of spreadsheet
 - Data Validation